rpy2/rpy2/doc/source/porting-to-rpy2.rst

    graphics.rug(ed)
    grdevices.dev_off()

-Alternatively, the ggplot2 can be used to make the plots:
+Alternatively, the ggplot2 package can be used to make the plots:

 .. code-block:: python